redbluegames/unity-mulligan-renamer/README.md

 ## Installation
 To install this package follow these steps:

-1. Download the latest package (.unitypackage file) from the [Releases page](https://github.com/redbluegames/unity-bulk-rename/releases).
+1. Download the latest package (.unitypackage file) from the [Releases page](https://github.com/redbluegames/unity-bulk-rename/releases) or click [here](https://github.com/redbluegames/unity-bulk-rename/releases/latest).

 2. Open the Unity project you want to import the Mulligan Renamer tool into.